kayg04/dotfiles/README.md

 > As can be seen in the upstream discussion, this happens whenever mesa
 > drivers are used since threads are used in their GLSL shader
 > implementation.
-This does have a consequence, chromium's GPU driver
+This does have a consequence, chromium&rsquo;s GPU driver
 > will not be sandboxed.
 You can see this in about:gpu.
 >
 > Also seen upstream, it should be possible to work around the problem